python-telegram-bot/python-telegram-bot/docs/substitutions/global.rst

 .. |editreplymarkup| replace:: It is currently only possible to edit messages without :attr:`telegram.Message.reply_markup` or with inline keyboards.

+.. |bcid_edit_time| replace:: Note that business messages that were not sent by the bot and do not contain an inline keyboard can only be edited within *48 hours* from the time they were sent.

 .. |toapikwargsbase| replace:: These arguments are also considered by :meth:`~telegram.TelegramObject.to_dict` and :meth:`~telegram.TelegramObject.to_json`, i.e. when passing objects to Telegram.
 Passing them to Telegram is however not guaranteed to work for all kinds of objects, e.g. this will fail for objects that can not directly be JSON serialized.

 .. |toapikwargsarg| replace:: Arbitrary keyword arguments.
 Can be used to store data for which there are no dedicated attributes. |toapikwargsbase|